PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

 We can link to code objects by enclosing them in single backticks.
 This linking will work for Python_ objects as well as certain packages like NumPy_, SciPy_, Astropy_, and pandas_.
 This linking is described in the section on :ref:`external-references`.
-In-line code examples may be enclosed in double backticks or specified using the ``:py:`` role.
+In-line code samples are typically enclosed in double backticks.
+To get inline code highlighting, use the :rest:`:py:` role for Python code, :rest:`:bash:` for code run in a terminal, and the :rest:`:rest:` role for reST_.

 .. code-block:: rst